 We now have three days of price action to digest across asset classes and a picture of positioning and outlook is emerging.
 In trying to quantify this event, we looked for a similar recent one as a starting point to gauge how investors react emotionally.
 The characteristics we sought were: I) Geopolitical not economic driven; 2) singular event, not rolling; 3) somewhat unexpected.
 The US debt ceiling debacle of 2011 fits a lot of those criteria.
-Chart 1 below shows the movement of the S&P 500 index up to the event and after it.
+Figure 1 below shows the movement of the S&P 500 index up to the event and after it.

 I have highlighted the 2 days before and the day after the event (the technical default happened after markets closed Friday night, so it includes the Monday)